clash-lang/docs.clash-lang.org/compiler-user-guide/src/general/faqs.md

 ------------------------------------------------------------------------

-- **Q**: Is Clash a "high level synthesis" tool?
+- **Q**: Is Clash a "high-level synthesis" tool?

-  **A**: While clash provides a high level language features, hardware descriptions written in Clash are not decoupled from clock-level timing.
+  **A**: While clash provides high-level language features, hardware descriptions written in Clash are not decoupled from clock-level timing.
-  Clash does therefore not offer what is generally understood as "high level synthesis".
+  Clash does therefore not offer what is generally understood as "high-level synthesis".
   Compared to the big three hardware description languages, *VHDL*, *Verilog*, and *SystemVerilog*, Clash arguably *is* high-level.
   It offers many of the powerful abstractions that modern software programming languages offer.
   In fact, it inherits many of the software industry's bleeding-edge features by virtue of basing its implementation on Haskell.